 The World Health Organization (WHO) says the number of cases has nearly quadrupled since 1980.
 When the IDF first published global data in 2000, there were an estimated 151 million people with the condition.

-Global health expenditure on diabetes last year was $760 billion and is expected to reach $825 billion by 2030 and $845 billion by 2045.
-The WHO says most of the burden falls on middle- and low-income countries which are also seeing the greatest increase in cases.
+Global health expenditure on diabetes in 2021 was an estimated $966 billion and is expected to reach $1trillion by 2045.
+The WHO says most of the burden falls on middle and low-income countries which are also seeing the greatest increase in cases.